 Financial Option Name Issues Action Required Lead Officer Timescale Completed/date of review Could you remove the negative impact from the project, policy or strategy?
-Voluntary severance will be based on business/operational requirements and should be open to all potentially affected staff to ensure fairness and equality of opportunity to all.
-Alternative employment options where available will be offered to potentially affected staff for consideration (including Cordia Resourcing).
-Voluntary sacrifice in hours/grade/paid weeks will be available will be offered to potentially affected staff for consideration.
-Further discussions based on interest levels in options outlined above may necessitate consideration of a payment in terms of a major shift in working patterns.
+Alternative employment options where available will be offered to potentially affected staff.
+Voluntary Hours Sacrifice will be offered to potentially affected staff for consideration.
 Could you change the project, policy or strategy to have a positive impact?
 Although there will be potentially some negative impacts towards individuals as a result of this proposal, the proposal will enable the modernisation of a service to create an outward-looking approach to meet customer needs.
 If you can do neither of the above, please recommend the next steps to be taken.
+Consider Voluntary Severance option, this will be based on business / operational and financial viability requirements and should be open to all potentially affected staff to ensure fairness and equality of opportunity to all.
+Cordia is committed to minimising any detrimental impact on core pay for staff affected by this change.